Datasets

 There are two different ways to create a dataset, either by creating it from a template that already exists or creating it from scratch.

-To create a dataset from a template, click on ”Create from template” and start by choosing a suitable catalog and possibly a matching category (for example "Environment") where there might be a useful template for the dataset you want to to create.
+To create a dataset from a template, click on the ”Create” button, then select "Dataset from template" and choose a suitable catalog and possibly a matching category (for example "Environment") where there might be a useful template for the dataset you want to to create.

 To preview the dataset description, click on the round information icon.
 If you want to use the chosen template, click on ”Create”.